Kelly J. Cole, Chair

 Full Faculty Listing

-The Department of Health and Exercise Science educates students in the art and science of human movement and performance, promoting health, and rehabilitation.
-The department provides instruction, conducts research and delivers services to improve the overall educational experience for the student.
+The Department of Public Health and Exercise Science educates students in the science of human movement and performance, and in the core disciplines of public health including biostatistics, epidemiology, health policy and management, social and behavioral sciences, and environmental health to prevent disease and protect the public’s health and wellbeing.
+The department provides instruction, conducts research, delivers services, mentors students, and engages with the local community to enhance the educational experience for the student.
 Following graduation, the student is prepared to develop programs in a variety of professional settings and with diverse populations.

 Exercise Science (ES)